madprops/airc/README.md

 ## Usage <a name="usage"></a>

-The bot should join the irc room(s) some seconds after starting the program.
+The bot should join the irc channel(s) some seconds after starting the program.

 ---

-Address the bot in the room like this:
+Address the bot in the channel like this:

-`mybot, some question`

-or

-`mybot: some question`
+`mybot, some question` or `mybot: some question`

 ---